-\begin{corollary} For each $k$-bounded partition $\lambda$, there exists a unique irreducible $k$-partition\footnote{A $k$-bounded partition is irreducible when it contains less than $a$ parts equal to $k-a$ for any $a=0,\ldots,k-1$.} $\widetilde{\lambda}$ and a unique sequence of nonnegative integers $p_{1},\ldots,p_{k}$ such that
+\begin{corollary} For each $k$-bounded partition $\lambda$, there exists a unique irreducible $k$-bounded partition\footnote{A $k$-bounded partition is called irreducible when it contains less or equal to $a$ parts equal to $k-a$ for any $a=0,\ldots,k-1$.
+Otherwise it is called reducible.} $\widetilde{\lambda}$ and a unique sequence of nonnegative integers $p_{1},\ldots,p_{k}$ such that

-In particular, the $k$-Schur functions are completely determined by the $k$-Schur functions indexed by an irreducible $k$-bounded partition and by the $s_{(k-a+1)^{a}}$, $a=1,\ldots,k$. \end{corollary}
+In particular, the $k$-Schur functions are completely determined by the $k$-Schur functions indexed by the irreducible $k$-bounded partitions and by the ordinary Schur functions $s_{(k-a+1)^{a}}$, $a=1,\ldots,k$. \end{corollary}

 \begin{remark} Write $\mathcal{P}_{\mathrm{irr}}$ for the set of irreducible partitions.
 The map $\Delta:$ $\mathcal{B}_{k}\rightarrow\mathcal{P} _{\mathrm{irr}}\times\mathbb{Z}_{\geq0}^{k}$ which associates to each $k$-bounded partition $\lambda$ the pair $(p,\widetilde{\lambda})$ where $p=(p_{1},\ldots,p_{k})$ is a bijection. \end{remark}